Digital reports and a complimentary eReport on radiopharmaceuticals are available, explore in Services:

 • (a) Clinical trials

-• Prostate cancer as the treatment indication
+• Prostate cancer assumed as the treatment indication

 • Average patient weight 75 kg